telerik/ajax-docs/controls/ajax/radajaxmanager/troubleshooting/controls-wrapped-in-ajaxpanel-and-added-to-ajaxmanager-settings.md

 Moreover, you are free from the limitation to update controls only within the boundaries of the AJAX panel.	**Example 3** shows the entire solution of the problematic settings defined in the beginning of this article.

-Example 3: Showing the correct way to AJAXify controls when using RadAjaxManager.
+Example 3: Showing the correct way to Ajax-ify controls when using RadAjaxManager.

 ````ASP.NET
 <telerik:RadScriptManager ID="RadScriptManager1" runat="server">